luminovang/documentation/base/model.md

 ### updatables

-Define fields that allows to be updated.
+Define fields that can be updated.

 ```php
 protected array $updatables